The effective running Hubble constant in SNe Ia as a marker for the dark energy nature: Introduction

 These studies primarily aimed to address the Hubble tension.
-However, this paper focuses on a different goal: we explore dynamical models of dark energy inspired by recent results from the Dark Energy Spectroscopic Instrument (DESI) collaboration (\cite{desi, desi2}), which showed a preference for models with dynamical dark energy (DDE) over the standard $\Lambda$CDM-model.
-In particular, DESI findings suggest that the equation of state for dark energy might evolve with time, potentially indicating a transition between quintessence and phantom regimes around a crossing redshift $z_c \sim 0.3$ (\cite{Giare_Robust_DDE}).
-Moreover, as noted in ~\cite{giare_overviewDDE, giare_dynamical}, intriguing evidence for DDE arises from dataset combinations that exclude both DESI and CMB, such as SDSS-BAO with DESY5 or Union3 SNe Ia.
-Motivated by these findings, we propose a new phenomenological model in which the cosmological gravitational field itself generates dark energy particles as the Universe expands.
-This model modifies the standard cosmological scenario described by $\Lambda$CDM.
-The proposed scenario is compared to specific cases of the reduced CPL parameterization.
-We derive a theoretical expression for a redshift-dependent (running) Hubble constant $\mathcal{H}_0(z)$ based on these models and compare our predictions with binned SNe Ia data.
-Through this approach, we aim to constrain the additional parameter contained in evolutionary dark energy profile.

-The objective of our study is to demonstrate how the binned analysis of SNe Ia offers sensitive insights into the dynamic nature of dark energy, particularly its evolving equation of state.
+However, this paper focuses on a different goal: we explore dynamical models of dark energy (DE) inspired by recent results from the Dark Energy Spectroscopic Instrument (DESI) collaboration \citep{desi, desi2}, which showed a preference for models with evolutionary dark energy over the standard $\Lambda$CDM-model.
+In particular, DESI findings suggest that the equation of state for dark energy might evolve with time, potentially indicating a transition between quintessence and phantom regimes around a crossing redshift $z_c \sim 0.3$ \citep{extended_desi, Giare_Robust_DDE}.
+Moreover, as noted in \citet{giare_overviewDDE, giare_dynamical}, intriguing evidence for evolutionary dark energy arises from dataset combinations that exclude both DESI and CMB, such as SDSS-BAO with DESy5 or Union3 SNe Ia. \\ Motivated by these findings, we explore different DE scenarios: the $w$CDM model, a specific case of the reduced CPL parametrization, i.e. the CPL' model ($w_0 = w_a$), as well as a new phenomenological model in which the cosmological gravitational field itself generates dark energy particles as the Universe expands.
+This latter model modifies the standard cosmological framework described by $\Lambda$CDM.
+For all three models, we derive a theoretical expression for a redshift-dependent (running) Hubble constant, $\mathcal{H}_0(z)$, and compare our theoretical functions against binned SNe Ia data.
+The binned results are then compared both with the full SNe Ia samples and with a background-level analysis combining DESI-BAO data, Cosmic Chronometers and the same catalogs of SNe Ia used for the binned analysis. \\ In this context, the objective of our study is to demonstrate how the binned analysis of SNe Ia offers sensitive insights into the dynamic nature of dark energy, particularly its evolving equation of state.

-The manuscript is structured as follows: in Section ~\ref{sec2} we define the effective running Hubble constant showing its feature depending from DE nature.
-Selected theoretical models of DE are presented in Section ~\ref{sec3}.
-The statistical analysis performed and results obtained are shown in Section ~\ref{sec4} and ~\ref{sec5}.
-Finally, we discuss the results and provide concluding remarks in Section ~\ref{sec6}.
+The manuscript is structured as follows: in Section~\ref{sec2} we define the effective running Hubble constant showing its feature depending from DE nature.
+Selected theoretical models of DE are presented in Section~\ref{sec3}.
+The statistical analysis performed and results obtained are shown in Section~\ref{sec4} and~\ref{sec5}.
+Finally, we discuss the results and provide concluding remarks in Section~\ref{sec6}.